-At Bike MS events, our active route support team works to make the ride safe.
-Here are a few additional suggestions to help keep everyone safe on the ride:
+At Bike MS® events, our route support team works to make the ride safe.
+With that in mind, here area few additional tips and suggestions to help keep everyone safe on the ride:

-- Thumbs down for help: SAG

-vehicles and motorcycle escorts will

-stop for you if you are off the road,

-off your bike, and giving a "thumbs

-down" sign or holding your helmet

-in the air.

-- Ride marshal support: A special team of cyclists called Ride Marshals provide support on the rides.
-They offer minor mechanical help along the route and monitor cycling safety and etiquette.

-- Rest stop etiquette: All cyclists who enter a rest area must pull over, dismount and move completely away from the road and rest-stop entrance.
-When exiting, move beyond the rest area and proceed with caution on the right side of the road before merging with faster cyclists.

-- Passing: Passing others and being passed occurs continuously during the ride.
-Call out "passing on your left" and allow time for the cyclist being overtaken to move to the right - then pass safely.

-- Mechanical problems: Move off of the road to examine mechanical issues.
-Flag down a SAG vehicle if you need transportation to the next rest stop.

-- Be courteous: Bike MS cyclists are privileged to ride on many trails as well as public roads.
+- Thumbs down for help: Safety and Gear (SAG) vehicles and motorcycle escorts will stop for you if you are off the road, off your bike and giving a "thumbs down" sign or holding your helmet in the air. - Ride marshal support: A special team of cyclists called Ride Marshals provide support on the rides.
+They offer minor mechanical help along the route and monitor cycling safety and etiquette. - Rest stop etiquette: All cyclists who enter a rest area must pull over, dismount and move completely away from the road and rest-stop entrance.
+When exiting, move beyond the rest area and proceed with caution on the right side of the road before merging with faster cyclists. - Passing: Passing others and being passed occurs continuously during the ride.
+Call out "passing on your left" and allow time for the cyclist being overtaken to move to the right - then pass safely. - Mechanical problems: Move off of the road to examine mechanical issues.
+Flag down a SAG vehicle if you need transportation to the next rest stop. - Be courteous: Bike MS cyclists are privileged to ride on many trails as well as public roads.
 Be courteous and use no more than half the trail so as not to block the flow of other users.